cf-platform-eng/tsmgr-samples/mysql/README.md

 <pre><b>$ ksm offer save mysql-1.3.0.tgz</b></pre>

 The command publishes MySQL offer on PCF in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation.
 The marketplace name and version will match the name and version defined in Chart.yaml file.

-Alternatively a <ksm>.yaml file can be defined with a different marketplace name and use that as input for `ksm offer save`:
+Alternatively a &lt;ksm&gt;.yaml file can be defined with a different marketplace name and used as input for `ksm offer save`:

 __custom-mysql.yaml__ sample
 ```